 Factors in the amount of the premium (which can vary) could involve current demand in relation to dealer supply, how much the spot price was moving up or down (volatility), and the size of your order.

-Although you should generally try to get the most silver ounces for your money, it's not unreasonable to pick up some American Silver Eagles (or Austrian Philharmonics or Canadian Silver Maple Leafs) even though they cost a bit more than rounds and bars.
+Although you should generally try to get the most silver ounces for your money, it's not unreasonable to pick up some American Silver Eagles, or silver Candian coins like the Maple Leaf silver coin, even though they cost a bit more than rounds and bars.

-In addition to the massive demand which has been building over the last few years, Silver Eagles (introduced by the U.S. Mint in 1986) carry a premium over spot of at least $3.00 each.
+In addition to the massive demand which has been building over the last few years, the American Eagle silver bullion coin (introduced by the U.S. Mint in 1986) carries a premium over spot of at least $3.00 each.
 You are paying about twice the premium you would for a silver bullion round of the same weight and purity but receiving an actual legal tender coin recognized around the world (and of great beauty to boot).
-2013 sales of American Silver Eagles set an annual record, and they so far have continued to do so on a monthly basis.
+2013 sales of American Silver Eagles set an annual record, and they so far have continued to do so every month.

 They can be purchased in single units, tubes of 20, or in what the trade calls a “Monster Box.”
-These heavy-duty green plastic boxes contain 500 coins, packaged 25 tubes, with 20 coins to a tube.
+These heavy-duty green plastic boxes contain 500 coins, packaged in 25 tubes, with 20 coins in a tube.

 Generally, the boxes, which come sealed by the U.S. Mint with identifying nylon straps, should not be opened, because when/if you decide to sell the box, each tube would have to be inspected and counted.
 Depending upon current demand, it is not uncommon for dealers to pay a higher premium over spot when they buy back one of these impressive containers, each of which weighs around 42 pounds.
 (But the buyback price on Eagles, Maple Leafs, and Philharmonics will generally be a bit over the silver spot price in any event.)